Rust-Simply/iriss-scripts/src/scripts/iriss-03.md

 of January 1970, and then immediately used `as usize`:
 ((Show code))

-The reason for this is the number of milliseconds since that date is approximately one thousand seven hundred billion and is returned as a `u128`.
+The reason for this is the number of milliseconds since that date is approximately one trillion, seven hundred billion and is returned as a `u128`.

 We wanted to use this as part of a calculation to work out an index into an array and indexes in arrays are always `usize`.

-If you were to compile this program on a 32bit architecture, then the number of milliseconds is greater than what would fit into a `usize` which would be a mere just over four billion.
+If you were to compile this program on a 32bit architecture, then the number of milliseconds is greater than what would fit into a `usize` which would be just over four billion.

 When we use `as` it simply takes the number, whatever it is and tries to cram it into the size of the type in `as <type>`.